What are your roots?

 There have been many career highlights – touring and performing with Sting, playing Carnegie Hall, but mostly just touring the world and meeting so many different people from different cultures.
 Music is truly an international language that transcends cultural divides.

-Is your creative process more "inspirational" or "perspirational"?
+Is your creative process more "inspirational"

 Oh, it's definitely a mix of both!
 The Muse seems to show up nearly "on command", but that's only because there are large bouts of time where I am almost never at the piano.
 Creative energy and ideas build up over those weeks and months, and then it feels as though I'm quickly able to download ideas when I finally do sit down at the piano to write.
 That said, fighting to carve out that creative time requires lots of work and perspiration.
 Thank God for The Banff Centre, where I get almost all of my creative work done in small and concentrated bouts.